Support for Patients and Caregivers

 There are several apps for your phone or tablet can be useful.

-- Pocket Cancer Care Guide from the National Coalition for Cancer Survivorship was created for patients and includes a list of hundreds of questions to ask your doctor.
+- The Pocket Cancer Care Guide from the National Coalition for Cancer Survivorship was created for patients and includes a list of hundreds of questions to ask your doctor.
 It can also record and play back your doctor’s answers to questions and can link doctor visits to your calendar.
 (Available for Apple devices)

 - The Understanding Medical Scans app, made by the NIH, explains different types of scans for patients.
 (Available for Apple and Android devices)